yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

         docker.pkg.github.com/$githubAccount/$githubRepo/fabrikam-init:main
     ```

     >**Note**: Before you pull this image, you may need to authenticate with the GitHub Docker registry.
 To do this, run the following command before you execute the script.
-Fill the placeholders appropriately.
+Fill the placeholder appropriately.
+Use your PAT when it prompts for the password.

     ```powershell
-    docker login docker.pkg.github.com -u [USERNAME] -p [PERSONAL ACCESS TOKEN]
+    docker login docker.pkg.github.com -u [USERNAME]
     ```

 10. Run the `seed-cosmosdb.ps1` PowerShell script.
 Browse to the Azure Portal and verify that the CosmosDB instance has been seeded.